NEAR-Edu/near-certification-tools/data-contract/README.md

 You might want something in the `icon` field so that it looks nice in a wallet.
 See the note in the above Nomicon page about using an optimized SVG in the data URL. https://npm.runkit.com/mini-svg-data-uri looks useful.

+The metadata.name field is what will be the section header of the [Collectibles tab of Wallet](https://wallet.testnet.near.org/?tab=collectibles).
+It seems reasonable for this to say "NEAR University".

 ## Testnet

 ```bash